modeco80/lilyvm/docs/create_vm.md

 # Creating a VM

-First, copy the `sample.sh` file in configs/ to a new .sh file.
-Keep note of what you name the file; the basename will be important later.
+First, copy the `sample_config.sh` file in configs/ to a new .sh file (or extensionless) Keep note of what you name the file; the basename will be important later.

 Edit the file to your liking; after you have done so it's pretty much ready